 At ICMP’s international conference, “The Missing: An Agenda for the Future”, The Hague, 2013, government representatives, international organizations and others took stock of the work of ICMP and recommended that ICMP should develop into an organization fully recognized under international law.
 In the same year, Frans Timmermans, then Foreign Minister of the Netherlands and William Hague, then Foreign Secretary of the United Kingdom, announced their intention to seek the cooperation of like-minded States to elaborate an adequate legal basis for ICMP to exercise that mandate in the future.

-The Framework Agreement on ICMP was signed on 15 December 2014 in Brussels, Belgium.
+The Agreement on ICMP was signed on 15 December 2014 in Brussels, Belgium.
 The original signatories are the Netherlands, the United Kingdom, Belgium, Luxembourg and Sweden.
 Other states will be invited to accede to the Agreement.
-The Framework Agreement represents an international Treaty constituting ICMP as a formal International Organization with its own structure of governance and international capacities.
-It is a Framework Agreement, because it does not create new international obligations for State Parties, but confers capacities on the organization.
+The Agreement represents an international Treaty constituting ICMP as a formal International Organization with its own structure of governance and international capacities.

 States have human rights obligations to endeavour to locate the missing and to clarify the circumstances of their disappearance.
 These obligations are anchored in various international instruments such as the Universal Declaration on Human rights, the United Nations Convention against Torture and Other Cruel Inhuman or Degrading Treatment or Punishment, and the European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment, the European Convention on Human Rights, the African Charter on Human and Peoples’ Rights and the American Convention on Human Rights.